Blog | Zenventory

 • Users (seats).
 Some platforms charge per warehouse login.
 For a 3PL with seasonal pickers and packers, per-user fees punish you exactly when you staff up for peak.

 • Clients.
 A few systems charge per brand you onboard.
-That turns every new account from pure margin into a partial cost.
-The opposite of what you want.
+That turns every new account from pure margin into a partial cost, which is the opposite of what you want.

 • Integrations.
-Per-connection fees for Shopify, Amazon, QuickBooks, and carriers add up quietly across a multi-client book.
+Per-connection fees for Shopify, Amazon, Walmart, QuickBooks Online, and carriers add up quickly when you manage accounts for several clients.

 • Warehouses.
 Most platforms scale by physical location.
 This one is fair and predictable, and it's usually the cost that should grow with you.